fonnesbeck/du_pymc_tutorial/slides.md

 </div>

 <!--
-This tutorial is designed to be practical and hands-on.
-We'll start with the basics but quickly move to real examples.

 The four key areas we'll focus on:

 1. Bayesian Thinking: Understanding how to think in terms of uncertainty, priors, and updating beliefs with data.